Rounding it up

 Does KOHO charge fees?
 How does KOHO work?

-Unlike many traditional banks, KOHO does not charge any hidden fees.
+Unlike most financial institutions, KOHO does not charge any hidden fees.
 We have a number of different account options, two of which are completely free to use.

-KOHO does offer a paid Premium account, though, that provides users with some added benefits.
-We’re completely transparent about our Premium account’s fee ($9/month or $84/year) and we even offer some guidance to help you decide if it’s worth your time and money.
+KOHO does offer a paid Extra account, though, that provides users with some added benefits.
+We’re completely transparent about our Extra account’s fee ($9/month or $84/year) and we even offer some guidance to help you decide if it’s worth your time and money.

 But, keeping with our theme of full transparency, we want you to know that KOHO does not make money off of these transactions.

-In reality, we actually work with Visa to reduce their foreign transaction fees to the absolute minimum, saving you money in the long run.
-With a KOHO prepaid Visa card, you can be sure you’re paying the minimum in fees.
+In reality, we actually work with Mastercard to reduce their foreign transaction fees to the absolute minimum, saving you money in the long run.
+With a KOHO prepaid Mastercard, you can be sure you’re paying the minimum in fees.
 This makes us different from other financial institutions that actually try to profit off of your daily purchases by tacking on a bunch of unnecessary fees.

 How does KOHO make money?